Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Experiment

 We compare the zero-shot captioning performances of baselines and our method on MSCOCO and nocaps datasets.
-In \cref{table:zero_cc}, we found the following observations.
-First, the baseline, Loss weighting, brings marginal improvement over the Vanilla baseline, which means that handling the noise issue in the loss level is not effective for this captioning scenario.
-Second, the filtering strategy provides considerable performance gain compared to Vanilla baseline, which indicates learning a model using well-aligned captions is important for \textit{descriptive} caption generation.
-Third, as we intended, our model can generate captions of different qualities by changing the control signal $z$.
-As we inject a control signal corresponding to a higher alignment level, we obtain a better performance.
-Our model with $z \geq 6$ provides more \textit{descriptive} captions compared to the baseline of Vanilla (Filtering).
-Finally, our model with $z = 7$ or $z = 8$ achieved the best performance over all competing models.
-In addition, for nocaps dataset, the performance gap is larger in the out-of-domain split---requiring to capture more diverse visual concepts---compared to the in-domain split.
-This result implies the importance of noise-aware learning with whole data, which gives an opportunity of learning more diverse visual knowledge compared to learning from filtered data.
+In \cref{table:zero_cc}, it has been observed that the Vanilla model exhibits the lowest performance on both the MSCOCO and nocaps datasets, compared to other baselines.
+This suggests that the absence of any noise-handling technique can impede the training of a model due to the presence of noisy samples.
+Also, the filtering strategy provides considerable performance gain compared to the Vanilla and the Loss weighting, which indicates learning a model using well-aligned captions is important for \textit{descriptive} caption generation.
+On the other hand, our model significantly outperforms all baselines on both MSCOCO and nocaps datasets.
+Especially, the notable gain on the nocaps, which covers more diverse visual concepts, implies the importance of noise-aware learning across the entire dataset for acquiring a broader range of visual knowledge compared to learning from filtered data.